British Rail Class 60: History

 Of the three bidders, Brush's submission was selected as the winner.
 On 17 May 1988, the placement of an order for 100 locomotives with Brush valued at £120 million was announced by Paul Channon, the Secretary of State for Transport.
 Production of the type commenced quickly thereafter.
 Brush decided to subcontract much of the component manufacturing work, while performing final assembly of each locomotive at its erecting shops at Loughborough.
 The bodyshell of the Class 60, which was shared with the Class 92 electric locomotives, was fabricated by Procor (UK) of Wakefield.
 The engine was a higher-powered development of the Mirrlees engine, which had been previously fitted experimentally to Class 37 nos.
 37 901-37 904.

 On 1 July 1989, less than 14 months following the order's announcement, the first locomotive departed Brush, having been formally handed over to British Rail in a ceremony held the day beforehand.
-It was initially dispatched to the Engineering Development Unit at Derby where it underwent testing, revealing the type to possess a number of teething problems.
 Specific areas that required redesign work included the control software, suspension system, and structural elements; reportedly, there were in excess of 100 individual faults ultimately identified, resulting in a threat of the order's cancellation being issued unless the outstanding problems were rectified.
 It would take two years before 60 001, the first member of the class, would be available for traffic.
 As a consequence of needing to make modifications, none of the Class 60s were used operationally until the following year.

 During late 1990, British Rail accepted the first pair of locomotives into revenue service.
 Initially, the Class 60s were divided amongst several sectors of British Rail; 42 locomotives were assigned to coal traffic, while 13 were tasked with construction trains, along with 17 locomotives for moving metal trains and a further 17 for petroleum movements.
 A further seven were used during the construction of the Channel Tunnel, before being reassigned to general construction duties.
 During March 1993, the final locomotive of the class was accepted into traffic.

 Design

 Bodywork

 Unlike the Classes 59 and 66 (solid girder underframe) the Class 60s have a monocoque stressed skin construction with diagonal trusses – with the external bodywork providing support for the internal components.

 Two different cab designs were considered and full size mock-ups were made in wood, plastic and metal by the Engineering Development Unit at the Railway Technical Centre in Derby.
-One of these had a French-style raked-forward cab end, similar to the SNCF Class CC 72000, but this was rejected in favour of a more conventional cab.
+One of these had a French-style Nez Cassé cab, but this was rejected in favour of a more conventional cab.